 Many children will have special educational needs of some kind during their education.
 Schools and other organisations can help most children overcome the barriers their difficulties present quickly and easily.
 A few children will need extra help for some or all of their time in school.

 Special educational needs could mean that a child has difficulties with:

 Children make progress at different rates and have different ways they learn best.
 Teachers take account of this when they organise lessons and teach.
 Children making slower progress, or having difficulties in one area, may be given extra help or different lessons to help them succeed.

-Every school has a special educational needs co-ordinator (SENCO).
-If you have any concerns about your child you should contact the class teacher and the SENCO to discuss these.
+Every school has a special educational needs and disabilities co-ordinator (SENDCO).
+If you have any concerns about your child you should contact the class teacher and the SENDCO to discuss these.